couchbase-partners/test-drive-couchbase/3queryingwithn1ql.md

 This lab is designed to get you familiar with the N1QL (Non 1st-Normal-Form Query Language).
 N1QL is a flavor of SQL that is designed to work with JSON data.
 If you've used any flavor of SQL in the past, you should be right at home.
 You will learn about Query Workbench, writing SELECT queries, basic JOINs, and data manipulate queries.
 At the end of this lab, you will have a basic understanding of N1QL.

 N1QL is a very rich language, so this lab will only be scratching the surface.
-You are invited to check out the link:https://developer.couchbase.com/documentation/server/current/n1ql/n1ql-language-reference/index.html[extensive N1QL documentation] or the link:http://query.pub.couchbase.com/tutorial/#1[interactive N1QL tutorial], once you have a a handle for the basics.
+You are invited to check out the [extensive N1QL documentation](https://developer.couchbase.com/documentation/server/current/n1ql/n1ql-language-reference/index.html) or the [interactive N1QL tutorial](http://query.pub.couchbase.com/tutorial/#1), once you have a a handle for the basics.

 This lab will not be covering any clients or SDK usage.